Arpitv26/AutoLink/README.md

 - As a user, I want to have the reminder and option to save my current build and its parts to a file everytime I select the quit option from my application main menu

 - As a user, when I start the application I want to be given the option to load previous build and its parts from file

+## Instructions for End User

+- You can view the panel that displays the parts that have already been added to the build by running the GUI version of AutoLink and looking at the main window.
+In the center of the window there is a panel labelled **"Parts in Current Build"** that shows a list of all parts currently stored in the active build, including their name, category, and cost.

+- You can generate the first required action related to the user story "adding multiple parts to a build" by clicking the **"Add Part"** button at the top of the main window.
+This opens an input form where you choose a category (wheel, tire, suspension, exhaust, engine, transmission, bumper, sideskirts, diffuser, spoiler, or lights) and enter the details (such as name, cost, and other specs).
+When you click **"OK"**, the new part is created, added to the build's inventory, and the **"Parts in Current Build"** list is updated.

+- You can generate the second required action related to the user story "adding multiple parts to a build" by using the **category filter** located above the parts list.
+Select a category (for example, "Wheel" or "Tire") from the drop-down box and click the **"Filter"** button to display only the parts of that category in the **"Parts in Current Build"** panel.
+To see all parts again, choose **"All"** in the drop-down and click **"Filter"** once more.

+- You can locate my visual component by looking at the top of the main AutoLink window.
+There is an image displayed there that serves as the AutoLink logo.
+This logo image is always visible while the GUI is open and provides a simple visual element in addition to the text-based lists and buttons.

+- You can save the state of my application by using the menu bar at the top of the GUI window.
+Click **"File" → "Save"** to write your current build and its parts inventory to the JSON file used by AutoLink.
+After saving, you can close the application and later reload your work from the same file.

+- You can reload the state of my application by using the menu bar at the top of the GUI window.
+Click **"File" → "Load"** to read the previously saved build and parts inventory from the JSON file.
+The **"Parts in Current Build"** panel will update to show the loaded parts, and your active build state will be restored in the GUI.